-- November 7-8, 1930 - The First Annual Tech Aggie Rodeo was held.
-Kathleen Harmon was the
+- November 7-8, 1930 - The First Annual Tech Aggie Rodeo was held under the sponsorship of the Block

 - The senior class of 1931 gifted a large Double T Bench, designed by architectural engineering

 student B. A. Brady, to the college.
-The bench is still resides in its original location on the south side of the
+The bench was still resides in its original location on the south side of the

 - January 14, 1932 - Texas Technological College was accepted into the Border Conference and became